unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 POST /v1/audio/speech
 ```

 Run those checks first from an authorized operator context, then repeat the speech request through the real client process.
-That second check matters on macOS.
-A Dashboard started in a LaunchAgent security context can be denied Local Network access by NECP even when the same URL succeeds under `curl` in a terminal.
-In that failure mode, the client sees `No route to host`, the bridge records no matching request, and macOS unified logs attribute the denial to the client process.
+Here, `Dashboard` means the Hermes Agent Dashboard, not a generic web dashboard.
+That second check matters on macOS because NECP can deny Local Network access to a Dashboard running as a LaunchAgent even when the same URL works under `curl` in a terminal.
+NECP is the macOS network-policy subsystem involved in enforcing [Local Network privacy](https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy) decisions.
+In that failure mode, the client sees `No route to host`, the bridge records no matching request, and macOS unified logs point back to the client process.
 Other LAN services may still work because they run in different process and privacy contexts.

 The repair is not to move the bridge back or weaken its API.
 Correct the client process's Local Network and applicable network-filter permission, or move that client into a reviewed lifecycle context that has the required access.
 After changing supervision, recheck the component driver, process owner, logs, health, voice discovery, and one real synthesis request.
 A stack restart is not acceptance by itself: verify every required component returned to `running/healthy`, and restart a missed client or tunnel explicitly while treating the incomplete stack operation as a control-plane defect to fix.